WaxifAlee/fyp_civic_connect/README.md

 ### For Community Users:

 1. Sign up or log in using email or Google.
-2. Report an issue by filling out the required details and attaching a photo.
+2. Report an issue by completing the required details and attaching a photo.
 3. Track the progress of your reported issues under the "My Issues" section.

 ### For Authorities: